robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara’s eyes flicked to the curtain hardware as if it had personally offended her.

-“Yes,” she said.
-“We'll get it fixed.”
+“Yes,” she said, “we'll get it fixed.”

 By the fourth garment, no one had named it — but everyone was using it.

-Later, weeks into this new rhythm, I caught the moment it became truly normal.
+It had become routine.

 A new jacket had been pinned, a clever cut I’d been excited about.
 It looked perfect on the mannequin.
 The silhouette was right.
 The closures sat where they should.
-It was one of those garments that made you want to clap.

-Lucy reached for it, stopped, and glanced at Mara.
+Lucy ran her fingers over the seams.

+"Looks just about ready to me."

 Mara didn’t even look up from her pattern paper.